UAws/myadelaide-timetable-synchronizer/README.md

 1. The Api is not official documented by UOFA, any further API change will damage the logic inside of program
 2. The automatic upload ics to Office365 relay on the `selenium` AKA end to end testing system, therefore this component based on the UI of Office365, any further Office365 UI change will damage the logic inside of program
+3. For users using M1 Macs, an older version of chrome will need to be installed.
+The arm64 version for the driver doesnt seem to work.
+Recommended Version: 90.0.4430.72

 ## FAQ